Bounds on inequality with incomplete data: Applications

-\paragraph*{Sharp bounds using the mix of interval of point data} The sharp bounds on the Gini interval computed using our methodology for Scenario 2 are given in Table \ref{table:BoundSAV}.\footnote{As expected, the upper bound is sensitive to our assumptions on how to treat the unbounded top interval.
-When we fix the upper bound to be 1,500,000 for entries with the open right bracket, as opposed to 300,000, the sharp upper bound on the Gini changes to 0.8829.} The bounds are considerably wider than either the confidence intervals on Gini coefficients calculated on the imputed data or on the range of values for the Gini covered by the 1000 draws of the hot-deck imputation samples.
-The bootstrap standard error for the length of the sharp Gini interval is 0.0039 and the confidence interval for that length constructed on the basis of the bootstrap 2.5th and 97.5th percentiles is $[0.0699,0.0853]$.
-The bootstrap distributions of lower and upper sharp bounds, as well as the sharp Gini interval length, are given in Figure \ref{fig:sav_boothist}.
+The sharp bounds on the Gini coefficient computed using our methodology for Scenario~2 are given in Table~\ref{table:BoundSAVCombined}\footnote{As expected, the sharp upper bound on the Gini is sensitive to our treatment of the unbounded top interval.
+When we set the upper interval limit for entries with the open right bracket to 1,500,000 (instead of 300,000), the sharp upper bound on the Gini for the narrow definition of liquid savings changes to 0.8829.}.
+The bounds are considerably wider than either the confidence intervals on Gini coefficients calculated on the imputed data or on the range of values for the Gini covered by the 1000 draws of the hot-deck imputation samples.
+For $m \approx n^{0.9}=1,910$, the $m$-out-of-$n$ bootstrap standard error for the length of the sharp Gini interval in the narrow case is 0.0042 and the 95\% confidence interval for that length constructed from the 2.5th and 97.5th percentiles of the centered $m$-out-of-$n$ bootstrap deviations after rescaling them to the full-sample size, is $[0.0731,0.0885]$.
+The $m$-out-of-$n$ bootstrap distributions of lower and upper sharp bounds for the narrow savings definition, as well as the sharp Gini interval length, are given in Figure~\ref{fig:sav_boothist}.